-At power-up and power-down, the device must not be selected; that is, CS# must follow the voltage applied on VCC until VCC reaches the correct values: VCC,min at power-up and VSS at power-down.
+During the power-up and power-down, the device must not be selected; that is, CS# must follow the voltage applied on VCC until VCC reaches the correct values: VCC,min at power-up and VSS at power-down.
 NAND Flash devices are designed to prevent data corruption during power transitions.
-VCC is internally monitored and when VCC reaches the write inhibit voltage VWI, a minimum of 250μs must elapse before issuing a RESET (FFh) command.
-After issuing the RESET command, 1.25ms must elapse before issuing any other command.
-GET FEATURE command could be issued to poll the status register (OIP) before the first access.
+VCC is internally monitored.
+After the device VCC has reached the VCC,min, GET FEATURE command can be issued to poll the status register (OIP) before the first access.
 Normal precautions must be taken for supply line decoupling to stabilize the VCC supply.
-Each device in a system should have the VCC line decoupled by a suitable capacitor (typically 100nF) close to the package pins.
+Each device in a system should have the VCC line decoupled by a suitable capacitor (recommended 4.7μF + 0.1μF) close to the package pins.